-TX Penal Code Ch 71.004 – Family Violence
+How TX Penal Code Ch 71.004 Defines Family Violence

-The legal definition of “family violence” is in TX Penal Code Ch 71.004.
-This section of the penal code outlines what types of violent crimes qualify as “family violence” and the relationships that must exist between the victim and the alleged abuser.
+You can find the legal definition of “family violence” in TX Penal Code Ch 71.004.
+This section outlines the types of violent crimes and actions that qualify as “family violence.”
+Specifically, the acts that constitute family violence include:

-- Actions that threaten physical harm or bodily injury.
+- Actions that threaten physical harm or bodily injury

-- Actions that put the victim in reasonable fear of imminent physical harm or bodily injury.
+- Actions that put the victim in reasonable fear of imminent physical harm or bodily injury

-- Assault, aggravated assault, or sexual assault.
+- Assault, aggravated assault, or sexual assault

-- Abuse of a child.
+- Abuse of a child

-These actions may fall under the category of family violence when the victim and the perpetrator have a certain relationship.
+Texas law clarifies what relationships must exist between the victim and the alleged abuser to constitute family violence.
 This could include situations when the perpetrator of the violent act is:

-- The spouse of the victim
+- The victim’s spouse

 - The parent of a child victim